thomaspanji/streaming-iss-kafka/README.md

 `kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic iss-location --from-beginning`

 It should be printing the same data produced by the Kafka Producer.
-Or, you can just list the available topic by typing
+Or, you can just list the available topics by typing

 `kafka-topics.sh --bootstrap-server=localhost:9092 --list`

 This will print `iss-location` in the shell.

+Until this step you have successfully streaming the data to the cluster.
+The last step is how to get the data from the cluster and save it into files.

-Last, run the Spark Structured Streaming application using `spark-submit`.
+Run the Spark Structured Streaming application using `spark-submit`.
 We need a package to run Kafka, so by typing this command

 `spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.2.1 write_output.py`

 will run the application properly.
+The CSV files will be created when the application read the stream continuously.

 ## Verify the data